-Transportation Legislation Review Committee.
-Section 1 of the bill clarifies that a minor who is at least 16 years of age can purchase auto insurance.
+Driver's licenses - foster children - automobile insurance - appropriation.
+Section 1 of the act clarifies that a minor who is at least 16 years of age can purchase auto insurance.

-Current law, with some exceptions, requires a person who is under 16 years of age and who was issued an instruction permit to be instructed in driving by the person who signed the affidavit of liability.
 Section 4 authorizes anyone who is at least 21 years of age and who holds a driver's license to instruct a foster child with a driving permit notwithstanding that the person did not sign the affidavit of liability.